bpozdena/OneDriveGUI/README.md

 - System tray (if supported by your desktop environment)
 - Start minimized to tray/dock
 - Input validation to prevent configuration of incompatible OneDrive client options
-- Import and management of Business Shared Folders
+- Progress monitoring of multiple simultaneous file transfers.
 - Import and management of SharePoint Shared Libraries
-- ToolTips with brief explanation of various OneDrive Client configuration options.
+- Tooltips with brief explanation of various OneDrive Client configuration options.
 - Prompt for re-sync authorization to prevent unexpected data loss.